Methodology

 Education expenditure

-Education expenditure figures are provided by HM Treasury from their Public Expenditure Statistical Analysis (PESA).
+Education expenditure figures are provided by HM Treasury from their Public Expenditure Statistical Analysis (PESA) (opens in a new tab).

 Education expenditure is defined here as under-fives, primary education, secondary education, post-secondary non-tertiary education, tertiary education, subsidiary services to education, research and development education and education not elsewhere covered.
 This is based on the UN Classification of the Functions of Government (COFOG) and is a sub-set of the education and training category.
 Training expenditure is not included.
 Education not definable by level is not included.